Glenn Darrel Sanford Sells 9,000 Shares of eXp World Holdings, Inc. (NASDAQ:EXPI) Stock

 - On Friday, January 21st, Glenn Darrel Sanford sold 9,000 shares of eXp World stock.
 The stock was sold at an average price of $25.70, for a total value of $231,300.00.

-Several research firms have issued reports on EXPI.
-DA Davidson dropped their price objective on eXp World from $66.00 to $63.00 and set a “buy” rating on the stock in a research note on Thursday, November 4th.
-TheStreet downgraded eXp World from a “b-” rating to a “c+” rating in a report on Friday, November 19th.
-Finally, Zacks Investment Research cut shares of eXp World from a “buy” rating to a “hold” rating in a research report on Monday, November 8th.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and two have given a buy rating to the company.
-According to data from MarketBeat, eXp World currently has a consensus rating of “Hold” and a consensus target price of $55.67.
+Several equities analysts recently commented on EXPI shares.
+TheStreet lowered eXp World from a “b-” rating to a “c+” rating in a report on Friday, November 19th.
+Zacks Investment Research lowered eXp World from a “buy” rating to a “hold” rating in a report on Monday, November 8th.
+Finally, DA Davidson dropped their target price on eXp World from $66.00 to $63.00 and set a “buy” rating on the stock in a report on Thursday, November 4th.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and two have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $55.67.

 eXp World Company Profile